 DIY Montessori Munari Baby Mobile (Simple and beautiful)

-Let me be frank here, as much as I want you to make your own Montessori mobiles I want to warn you, mentally prepare yourself before starting this project!
-Most of the project is simple but when it comes to assembling the mobile and getting it to balance just right you may want the help of another person and a little extra patience!
+Let me be frank here, as much as I want you to make your own Montessori mobiles, I want to warn you, mentally prepare yourself before starting this project!
+Most of the project is simple, but when it comes to assembling the mobile and getting it to balance just right, you may want the help of another person and a little extra patience!

 The Munari mobile is the first Montessori baby mobile in a series of 5.
 You can use this mobile from birth until around 6 weeks of age.
-However, if your baby is continuing to show interest in it after 6 weeks old you can definitely keep it out longer!
+However, if your baby is continuing to show interest in it after 6 weeks old, you can definitely keep it out longer!
 Or you could rotate it back in at a later time.
 The Munari mobile is a high-contrast mobile that uses black and white objects, this is very captivating for a newborn.

 What you will need